pwecii/DecorPattern/README.md

 </ul>

 <p>
-These additions must be applied <strong>on top of</strong> the basic coffee.
+These additions must apply an extra cost and be appended to the drink’s description.
 </p>

 <hr>

 <h3>3.
 Combinability</h3>
 <p>
-Customers must be able to combine multiple additions in any order.
+The system must support combining multiple additions in any order.
 </p>

 <blockquote>
     Example: <em>Espresso with Milk and Caramel Syrup</em>
 </blockquote>

+<p>There is no limit to how many additions can be applied.</p>

 <hr>

 <h3>4.
 Interface Consistency</h3>
 <p>
-All components—including the basic coffee and all additions—should share a
+All components — both the base coffee and the added ingredients — must share the same interface.
-<strong>common interface</strong>.
-This allows:
+This ensures:
 </p>

 <ul>
-    <li>Decorators to wrap the base coffee</li>
+    <li>Decorators (additions) can wrap the base coffee.</li>
-    <li>Decorators to wrap other decorators</li>
+    <li>Decorators can also wrap <strong>other decorators</strong>.</li>
 </ul>

 <p>
-This ensures full flexibility and support for unlimited customization combinations.
+This design enables unlimited, flexible customization of coffee orders.
 </p>